kitze/styles-debugger/README.md

 # Styles Debugger

-A helper for visually debugging css-in-js styles.
-Works both with template literals or objects.
+###A helper for visually debugging css-in-js styles.

+- Works both with template literals and objects.
+- It also works with inline styles but it won't show any text.

 Made by [Kitze](https://twitter.com/thekitze)